Aaron Judge Player Props: Yankees vs. Twins

 Aaron Judge At The Plate

-- Judge leads New York with a slugging percentage of .614, fueled by five extra-base hits.
+- Judge has an OPS of .956, fueled by an OBP of .382 and a team-best slugging percentage of .574 this season.

-- Among qualifying hitters in MLB action, his batting average ranks 39th, his on-base percentage ranks 42nd, and he is 21st in the league in slugging.
+- Among the qualifying hitters, he ranks 54th in batting average, while his on-base percentage ranks 59th and he is 31st in slugging.

-- Judge has picked up a hit in 66.7% of his 12 games this season, with at least two hits in 33.3% of those games.
+- In 61.5% of his 13 games this season, Judge has picked up at least one hit.
+He's also had four multi-hit games.

-- In five games this year (41.7%), Judge has picked up an RBI, including two games with multiple runs batted in.
+- Judge has driven in a run in five games this season (38.5%), including two games with multiple runs batted in.

-- He has scored at least once eight times this year (66.7%), including one multi-run game.
+- He has scored at least once eight times this season (61.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.